szaumoor/ZS_ShadowdancerOverhaul/README.md

   - **Shadow Form**: Same, but it also makes your invisibility undispellable for its duration, and it makes you resist also 50% of ALL damage for 5 rounds, since it's meant to mimic 50% displacement i.e. 50% of the attacks should miss (and damage reduction, but damage reduction is implemented very differently in NWN/NWN2).
 Can be taken unlimited times.

 **Feats**
 These exist only so they are implemented if ToF or another Feat mod is installed.
-To be determined how this is done.
+To be determined how this is done, but by default these abilities are available at different points.
 - **Extra Shadow Jump**: can cast **Shadow Jump** an additional time.
 Can be taken unlimited times.
 Available from level 2 onwards.
 - **Extra Shadow Illusion**: can cast **Shadow Illusion** an additional time.
 Can be taken twice at most.
 Available from level 3 onwards.
+By default, an extra use is gained at level 12, and then at level 20.
-- **Shadow Evocation**: can cast a selection of spells from level 1 to level 5 three times per day.
-Available from level 7 on.
-Can only be taken once.
+- **Shadow Conjuration**: can cast a selection of spells from level 1 to level 5.
+Available from level 15 on.
+Can be taken three times.
+By default, it's gained at level 15, and another use is gained at level 21 and 28.
 Inspired by NWN.

 Also, it changes the **Rod of Shadowstep** such that it uses Shadow Jump, and it's usable **3 times per day**.
 It does not disappear forever when drained.